hpyproject/hpy/docs/api.rst

 future-proof: it is conceivable to use it to hold the interpreter or the thread state in the future, in particular when there will be support for sub-interpreters.
 Another possible usage could be to embed different versions or implementations of Python inside the same process.
-Its likely that future additions to HPy would happen here, which would not break anything built against the current ``HPyContext``.
+In addition, the ``HPyContext`` may also be extended by adding new functions to the end without breaking any extensions built against the current ``HPyContext``.

 Moreover, ``HPyContext`` is used by the :term:`HPy Universal ABI` to contain a sort of virtual function table which is used by the C extensions to call back